 “I always wondered if we ever met an intelligent alien race, would they have discovered the same physics laws as we have, or might they describe the universe differently?”–Hod Lipson, director of the Creative Machines Lab in the Department of Mechanical Engineering

 Seeing something from another’s perspective gives you new insights and paves the way for a lot more tolerance and understanding.

 Our perspective of physics is much like a vertically oriented person looking at the world from the side.
 It is different from other unexplored perspectives.

-AI has the potential to see physics in a different way by analyzing how different patterns work and then comparing it with the mathematics and physics of our world.
+AI has the potential to see physics differently by analyzing how different patterns work and then comparing it with the mathematics and physics of our world.

 For example, in 2019, a neural network “rediscovered” that Earth orbits the Sun.

-The success of an AI would define how well they could understand our physical world.
+The success of an AI would define how well it could understand our physical world.
 This would drive us to learn more about ourselves through artificial intelligence.

 Recently, Scientists at Columbia Engineering have proposed a principle for determining how many state variables an observed system is likely to have and what these variables might be.

 To date, the “presumption” that the relevant state variables are already known is dominant.